edumeet/edumeet/LTI/LTI.md

 ## LTI

-Read more about IMS Global defined interface for tools like our VideoConference system integration with Learning Managment Systems(LMS) (e.g. moodle).
+Read more about IMS Global defined interface for tools like our VideoConference system integration with Learning Management Systems(LMS) (e.g. moodle).
 See: [IMS Global Learning Tool Interoperability](https://www.imsglobal.org/activity/learning-tools-interoperability)

 We implemented LTI interface version 1.0/1.1